Sections Of This Article

 The Xeric Soloscope II Automatic:

 This unusual and interesting watch has a halo hand encircles the minutes, with an additional left-hand side which is an AM/PM indicator and can alternatively be used to read the hours.
-It glows effectively for nighttime indication.
+It glows effectively for night-time indication.

 The collaborative watch Parmigiani Fleurier and Marcello Lo Giudice, (no longer showing on their website) featuring work by Italian contemporary painter and sculptor from Sicily.
 His tactile paintings use thick layers of pigment and evoke geological formations, shown to great effect on this watch.
 This is a great example of a collaboration between an artist and a watchmaker making a watch very unusual, because art is, by definition, unique (compared to design, which is often mass-produced).